 The first three months of marriage as a newlywed wife was both amazing and challenging.
-If I had to put a percentage on those two things, I would say it was 95% amazing and 5% challenge.
+If I had to put a percentage on those two things, I would say it was 95% amazing and 5% a challenge.
 I was (and still am) in a daydream, in awe that I married my prince charming this past summer.

 After our honeymoon, it was time to jump into our brand new roles as husband and wife.
 This was the time I was fully becoming accustomed to my role as a housewife.
 I figured out what my routine was, continued organizing the house, and ended up discovering how much I loved being a housewife!
 I always wanted to be a stay-at-home wife and dreamed of the day I would be able to do so.

 When Matt was on board from the beginning, I was thrilled!
 But I didn’t know if I would like it or not in the long term.
 I thought that I would get bored staying at home, and would want to go back to work part-time.
 However, by the end of the summer, I knew I wasn’t going back.
 I had found my path in life and felt that this was where God intended for me to be.
 It is a position I am blessed to be in and take quite seriously.
 The role of a housewife never ends.
 It is a 24/7 job, which I do not mind one bit.

 With so much time freedom, I was able to schedule my week out and find my daily and weekly routine.
 It took me a while to see what worked for me.
-There were many, many trial and errors.
+There were plenty of trial and errors.
 Luckily, after a couple of weeks, I finally figured out how to keep myself organized and stay productive.

 ♥ Our Love Story + Engagement: Our Modern Day Fairytale